-- 16) Preliminary study: After choosing the topic of performance audit of privatisation, the auditor should generally do a preliminary study (pre-study) (ISSAI 300 (37)).
-A pre-study will help the auditor to develop an understanding of the entity, e.g. its activities, financial situation, internal controls, finance and other systems, etc. as well as various aspects of the privatisation of the government activity /SOE.
-In addition to reviewing documentation related to the entity, the auditor may also examine earlier studies and other sources to gain a broad understanding of the subject and the regulatory environment in which it operates.
+studies and other sources to gain a broad understanding of the subject and the regulatory environment in which it operates.
 Besides regular interaction with management, those charged with governance, internal audit and other relevant stakeholders, the auditor may consult subject matter experts, whenever required.
-The understanding gathered during the pre-study, is likely to highlight significant issues in the privatisation activity and help the auditor to design the specific performance audit in accordance with ISSAI 100 and 300. - 17) During the pre-study, the auditor should also consider auditability (ISSAI 300 (36)).
-This would involve considering whether sufficient, relevant and robust criteria are available for conducting a performance audit, for example, the government may not have an institutionalised system of post-privatisation reviews, which would have aided the auditor in having relevant criteria.
-At times, no reasonable basis may exist for developing audit criteria, for instance, lack of proper guidelines or a regulatory framework on privatisation and how to utilise the proceeds would make it difficult to develop criteria.
+The understanding gathered during the pre-study, is likely to highlight significant issues in the privatisation activity and help the auditor to design the specific performance audit in accordance with ISSAI 100 and 300.

+- 21) During the pre-study, the auditor should also consider auditability (ISSAI 300 (36)).
+This would involve considering whether sufficient, relevant and reliable criteria are available for conducting a performance audit.
+For example, the government may not have an institutionalised system of post-privatisation reviews, which would have aided the auditor in having relevant criteria.
+At times, even a reasonable basis may not exist for developing audit criteria, for instance, lack of proper guidelines or a regulatory framework on privatisation and how to utilise the proceeds would make it difficult to develop criteria.
 In some cases, even if criteria are available, obtaining the information or evidence required for comparison may be challenging, inefficient or may not be cost-effective.
-Another issue for consideration is whether it will be practically possible to have audit recommendations implemented.

-- 18) Understanding the SOE/activity being privatised and preparation for privatisation: The auditor is expected to have a good understanding of the entity/activity being privatised.
-In the possible scenario that the SAI was the auditor of the SOE under state ownership before, the auditor already possess such knowledge institutionally.
-Nonetheless, the auditor may seek work of the internal auditors of the SOE to gain insights into the functioning of the entity. - 19) It is generally an accepted good practice for valuations to be made before privatisations, in particular to value the business as a going concern so as to have a benchmark of likely proceeds against which to appraise bids.
+Another issue for consideration is whether it will be practically possible to have audit recommendations implemented. - 22) Understanding the SOE/activity being privatised and preparation for privatisation: The auditor is expected to have a good understanding of the entity/activity being privatised.
+In the possible scenario that the SAI was the auditor of the SOE under state ownership before, the auditor already possesses such knowledge institutionally.
+Nonetheless, the auditor may seek work of the internal auditors of the SOE to gain insights into the functioning of the entity. - 23) It is generally an accepted good practice for valuations to be made before privatisations, in particular to value the business as a going concern so as to have a benchmark of likely proceeds against which to appraise bids.
 In such cases, the valuation which can of course be a range of values, depending on the assumptions used can also be used as a cross-check on the privatisation process itself when selective tendering processes are employed.
 Another important aspect is restructuring of state-owned businesses or re-organisation of a publicly provided service / activity prior to privatisation.
 Such re-structuring or re-organisation ranges from putting the business into a legal form in which it can be sold to re-organising fundamentally the business / activity and its finances to fit better the long-term objectives of privatisation.
-The auditor needs to understand how and why the activity / entity was re-structured in order to make sense of the privatisation. - 20) The auditor's understanding may be built on the following aspects and would include an awareness of the risks and problems associated with each: - Valuation of the business: Correct valuation of the entity/activity to be privatised is essential to ensure most benefits to the executive.
+The auditor needs to understand how and why the activity

+/ entity was re-structured in order to make sense of the privatisation.
+Thus, the auditor's understanding of the SOE being privatised and the preparatory activities may be built on these aspects and would include an awareness of the risks and problems associated with each:

+Valuation9 of the business: Correct valuation of the entity/activity to be privatised is essential to ensure most benefits to the government.
 The auditor may understand the mode and methodologies involved in the valuation process to see if there are any risks and problems like incorrect choice or application of valuation methodology.